 His work for four years in a traditional recovery environment, and his experience of the limitations of the current treatment model, were the inspiration for Tav’s first book, The Wide Open Door: The 12 Steps, Spiritual Tradition, and the New Psychology.
 In this groundbreaking text, he pioneered the wellness approach to addiction and recovery.
 International lecturer and author Rokelle Lerner calls the book a “stunning synthesis of psychology, spirituality, and Twelve Step traditions” and “an important contribution to the addictions field.”

 His 1987 article in Revision Journal, “Transpersonal Treatment of Addictions: Radical Return to Roots” was the forerunner of currently accepted trends in treatment.

 Tav is also author of the training manual Doing Not Doing: A Facilitators Guide to Holotropic Breathwork.
 His poetry book Through Thunder: A Death Rebirth Journey, received much praise, and he has also completed seven screenplays.

 He was program coordinator for three conferences of the International Transpersonal Association (ITA) and served as a member of the ITA Board of Directors.

-Tav lives in Northern California and is the father of two sons, Ason and Bryn, and the grandfather of four boys.
+Tav lived in Northern California and was the father of two sons, Ason and Bryn, and the grandfather of four boys.